tc39/proposal-pipeline-operator/README.md

 ### This proposal: Hack pipes
-In the **Hack language**’s pipe syntax, the righthand side of the pipe is an **expression** containing a special **placeholder**, which is evaluated with the placeholder bound to the lefthand side’s value.
+In the **Hack language**’s pipe syntax, the righthand side of the pipe is an **expression** containing a special **placeholder**, which is evaluated with the placeholder bound to the result of evaluating the lefthand side's expression.
 That is, we write `value |> one(^) |> two(^) |> three(^)` to pipe `value` through the three functions.